Báez single gives Cubs 4th straight win, 3-2 over Indians

-CHICAGO (AP) — Javier Báez’s RBI single in the 10th inning lifted the Chicago Cubs to their fourth straight win, 3-2 over the Cleveland Indians, on Wednesday night in a game that was briefly delayed when a drone entered Wrigley Field and briefly landed on the outfield grass.
+CHICAGO (AP) — Javier Báez’s RBI single in the 10th inning lifted the Chicago Cubs to their fourth straight win, 3-2 over the Cleveland Indians, on Wednesday night in a game that was briefly delayed when a drone entered Wrigley Field and landed on the outfield grass.

 Automatic runner Ian Happ advanced to third when Kris Bryant greeted Phil Maton (2-2) with a groundball single to open the 10th.

-After Anthony Rizzo was walked intentionally to load the bases, Maton fanned Willson Contreras and Kyle Schwarber.
+After Anthony Rizzo was walked intentionally, Maton fanned Willson Contreras and Kyle Schwarber.
 Then Báez’s liner to left scored Happ and sent the Indians to their eighth straight loss, their longest slide since June 2013.

+Like many of the Cubs’ hitters, Báez has struggled in the pandemic-shortened season — he’s hitting just .211.
+But Chicago’s high-energy shortstop delivered.

+“It gave me some more (confidence),” Báez said.
+“I saw the ball good today.
+I’ve been seeing the ball good.”

 The Cubs won their fourth straight and strengthened their grip on first place in the NL Central.